epics-docs/how-tos/getting-started/installation-windows-msys2.rst

     >caget temperature:water
     temperature:water              28.1

-Monitor changes in terminal t2,
+Monitor the changes in the second terminal:

 ::

-    temperature:water              2020-04-22 17:52:58.752021 23
+    temperature:water              2020-10-23 12:59:05.064052 23
-    temperature:water              2020-04-22 17:53:03.008201 24
+    temperature:water              2020-10-23 12:59:09.292389 24
-    temperature:water              2020-04-22 17:53:06.053267 27
+    temperature:water              2020-10-23 12:59:15.472274 27
-    temperature:water              2020-04-22 17:53:09.003619 28.1
+    temperature:water              2020-10-23 12:59:23.519760 28.1

-This concludes EPICS installation, Windows Environment variable settings and EPICS basic testing.
-We can use ``MSYS2`` for building EPICS and IOCs.
-Files and EPICS executable created from that process can be run in windows environment using ``command prompt``.
+This concludes the installation of EPICS Base, setting the Windows environment variables and some basic tests of your EPICS installation.
+We can use MSYS2 for building EPICS and IOCs.
+Executables created from that process can be run on Windows using the MSYS2 Bash shell or the command prompt.

-Create a demo/test ioc
+Create a demo/test IOC
 ----------------------

-All though ``softIoc`` can be used with multiple instances with different db files, you may need to create your own ``ioc`` for any number of reasons.
+Although ``softIoc`` can be used with multiple instances with different db files, you may need to create your own IOC at some point.
 We will create one test ioc from existing templates using ``makeBaseApp.pl`` script.

-Let's create one IOC, which takes value of 2 process variables and add it and store it in 3rd process variable.
+Let's create one IOC, which takes the values of 2 process variables (PVs), adds them and stores the result in 3rd PV.

-We will need ``MSYS2`` for building ``ioc``.
+We will use ``MSYS2`` for building the IOC.
 Open ``MSYS2 Mingw 64-bit``.
-Go to EPICS base and create a new directory ``testioc`` below EPICS base.
+Create a new directory ``testioc``.

 ::

-    $ cd /home/'user'/base-7.0.3.1/
     $ mkdir testioc
     $ cd testioc

-from ``testioc`` folder run following,
+From that ``testioc`` folder run the following.

 ::

-    $ ../bin/windows-x64-mingw/makeBaseApp.pl -t ioc test
+    $ makeBaseApp.pl -t ioc test
-    $ ../bin/windows-x64-mingw/makeBaseApp.pl -i -t ioc test
+    $ makeBaseApp.pl -i -t ioc test
     Using target architecture windows-x64-mingw (only one available) The following applications are available:
         test